The following definitions and rules of interpretation apply in this agreement.

 2. Basis of contract

-2.2 The Order shall be deemed to be accepted on the earlier of:
+2.2 – The Statement of Work shall be deemed to be accepted on the earlier of:

-(b) any act by the Supplier consistent with fulfilling the Order, at which point and on which date the Contract shall come into existence (Commencement Date).
+b) any act by the Supplier consistent with fulfilling the Statement of Work, at which point and on which date the Contract shall come into existence (Commencement Date).

-2.3 These Conditions apply to the Contract to the exclusion of any other terms that the Supplier seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing, even if provided subsequent to the provision of these Conditions by the Customer to the Supplier.
+2.3 – These Conditions apply to the Contract to the exclusion of any other terms that the Supplier seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing, even if provided subsequent to the provision of these Conditions by the Customer to the Supplier.

-2.4 Any subcontractor or supplier used by the Supplier to fulfil the Order must be approved by the Customer in writing in advance.
+2.4 – Any subcontractor or supplier used by the Supplier to fulfil the Statement of Work must be approved by the Customer in writing in advance.

-2.5 All of these Conditions shall apply to the supply of both Goods and Services as is logical based on whether Goods or Services and Deliverables are specified in the Statement of Work (or both).
+All of these Conditions shall apply to the supply of both Goods and Services as is logical based on whether Goods or Services and Deliverables are specified in the Statement of Work (or both).